MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMApplicationPhasedDeployment.md

 ## DESCRIPTION

-Starting in version 2002, use this cmdlet to get a phased deployment for an application.
+Use this cmdlet to get a phased deployment for an application.

+For more information, see [Create phased deployments with Configuration Manager](/mem/configmgr/osd/deploy-use/create-phased-deployment-for-task-sequence?toc=/mem/configmgr/apps/toc.json&bc=/mem/configmgr/apps/breadcrumb/toc.json).

+> [!NOTE]
+> Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
+For more information, see [getting started](/powershell/sccm/overview).

 ## EXAMPLES